Welcome to PNW DMR

 network changes, updates and

-operational information is in our IO
+operational information are in our IO

 group as well.

 PNW DMR encourages learning about

 our operation prior to On-the-Air

 documents out the gate after this